GDSC-YU/Treasure-Hunt/README.md

  # Treasure-Hunt Project 🗺️
 Welcome to the Treasure Hunt Project!
 This game is designed to provide an exciting and interactive experience where participants solve cybersecurity-related questions to navigate towards the reward.

-# Overview 📋
-The Treasure Hunt Project is an engaging game where two teams compete to navigate to the reward.
-Each level is accessed through QR codes placed at different locations within the university.
-If the user answers a question correctly, they are navigated to the Clue_Page, which tells them where they can find the next question, i.e., the next QR code.

 # Game Structure 🚀

 - The project contains two pathways.
 Two teams will compete against each other to reach the final reward.